-Associate degrees offered at Northwest College include three categories of course work: 1) all-college degree requirements (including Capstone Course), 2) general education requirements, and 3) elective courses.
+Associate degrees offered at Northwest College include three categories of coursework: 1) specific degree requirements (including Capstone Course), 2) general education requirements, and 3) elective courses.
 These courses are designed to enable students to achieve program and all-college outcomes.
 Only college-level courses count toward degrees.
 (See specific programs of study for recommended courses.)

 To receive a degree, students MUST apply to graduate.
 Forms are available in Enrollment Services.
-See Application for Graduation page 32.
+See Application for Graduation page 37.